billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

                           Pport = Peq/Nports[W/port]

 Where 'Peq' is the power (in watts) of a fully equipped wireline network equipment with all its line cards working in a specific profile/state.
+The formula is defined in {{L.1310}}.

 ## Metric for Wireless Access Technologies